tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 3.2.2 Information Elements

 The framework has an abstract concept of Information Elements.
-To frame tests on Darwin Core terms in a usable way, we list specific Darwin Core terms as the information elements in each test.
+To frame tests on Darwin Core terms in a usable way, we list specific Darwin Core terms as the Information Elements in each test.

 ### 3.2.3 Concepts in the framework, Test Types: Measure, Validation, Amendment, Issue.